airbytehq/airbyte/docs/contributing-to-airbyte/building-new-connector/source-acceptance-tests.md

 | `expect_records.exact_order` | boolean | False | Ensure  that records produced in exact same order|
 | `expect_records.extra_records` | boolean | True | Allow connector to produce extra records, but still enforce all records from the expected file to be produced|

 `expect_records` is a nested configuration, if omitted - the part of the test responsible for record matching will be skipped.
-Due to the fact that we can't identify records without primary keys matching flags support only the following combinations:
+Due to the fact that we can't identify records without primary keys, only the following flag combinations are supported:
 | extra_fields | exact_order| extra_records |
 |--|--|--|
 |x|x||